Elias Díaz Player Props: Rockies vs. Reds

 Reds Pitching Rankings

-- Williamson (1-0) takes the mound for the Reds in his seventh start of the season.
-He's put together a 5.40 ERA in 31 2/3 innings pitched, with 22 strikeouts.
+- Lively gets the start for the Reds, his seventh of the season.
+He is 4-4 with a 4.07 ERA and 41 strikeouts in 42 2/3 innings pitched.

-- His last appearance came on Wednesday against the Kansas City Royals, when the left-hander went five innings, surrendering three earned runs while giving up seven hits.
+- In his most recent appearance on Thursday, the right-hander threw 5 2/3 innings against the Kansas City Royals, allowing two earned runs while surrendering 10 hits.

-- The 25-year-old has put up an ERA of 5.40, with 6.3 strikeouts per nine innings, in six games this season.
-Opponents have a .260 batting average against him.
+- In eight games this season, the 31-year-old has an ERA of 4.07, with 8.8 strikeouts per nine innings.
+Opponents are hitting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.